allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 alt="Simple memory visualization"
 class="small-image"/>

-Now let's assume we want to read data from containers 1, 4, and 6.
+Now let’s assume we want to read data from containers 1, 4, and 6.
 It requires random access:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/memory-random-access.webp"
 alt="Random access visualized on a small chunk of a memory" class="small-image"/>

-And then let's compare it with reading containers 3, 4, and 5.
+And then let’s compare it with reading containers 3, 4, and 5.
 It may be done sequentially:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/memory-sequential-access.webp"
 alt="Sequential access visualized on a small chunk of a memory"